kcg2015/Vehicle-Detection-and-Tracking/readme.md

 <img src="example_imgs/frame_02_det_track.png" alt="Drawing" style="width: 150px;"/>
 ## Issues

 The main issue is occlusion.
 For example, when one car is passing another car, the two cars can be very close to each other.
-This can fool the detector to output a single (and bigger bounding) box, instead of two separate bounding boxes.
+This can fool the detector into outputing a single (and possibly bigger bounding) box, instead of two separate bounding boxes.
 In addition, the tracking algorithm may treat this detection as a new detection and sets up a new track.
 The tracking algorithm may fail again when one of the passing car moves away from another car.